AntonyChinVal/flutter-clean-architecture/clean_project/README.md

 ```

 ## Run with Firebase
-To compile with firebase, in `.env` change the value of `FIREBASE`.
+To compile with firebase, change the value of `FIREBASE` in `.env`.

 ```flutter
 FIREBASE=true